ozansz/sazak.io---OLD/README.md

-# Gridsome Blog Starter
+# sazak.io

-> A simple, hackable & minimalistic starter for Gridsome that uses Markdown for content.
+> My personal website using Gridsome that uses Markdown for content.

 ## Features
 - Beautiful and simple design.